haskell-perf/graphs/README.md

 We support both `cabal` and `stack` to build the project.
 Please note that using `stack` will allow to download and build libraries not yet on Hackage.

-You can customize your build using several cabal flags (all of them are on by default).
+You can customize your build using several cabal flags.

 ### Suites